Choosing an Online Program

 • Are career services available to online students to seek and be placed in jobs after graduation?
 What percent of students are placed in jobs?

 The school offers extensive career development information through its web site.
 The school has a career consultant who conducts monthly web sessions and is available for individual consultation.
 The SJSU career center offers an online job opportunity site.
-While the school does not provide job placements, alumni responding to a 2017 survey report that 83% were hired to the information profession within six months of graduation (see MLIS Alumni Survey Data on the Program Performance page).
+While the school does not provide job placements, alumni provide positive employment results as recorded in the MLIS Alumni Survey Data on the Program Performance page.

 • Does the career services office assist entry level as well as experienced students?